 Earned Income Tax Credit Income Limits and Maximum Credit Amounts

-Earned Income and adjusted gross income (AGI) for those married and filing jointly have to be less than:
+Earned Income Table and adjusted gross income (AGI) for those single and filing jointly have to be less than:

 Maximum credit for tax year: